-- Let your bank know not just the country in which you're studying but also the countries you may travel to.
-There are no costs associated with activating your card in these various countries, so it's better to round up in case a last minute trip takes you to some farflung corner of Europe.
+- Let your bank know not just the country in which you're studying, but also the countries you may travel to.
+There are no costs associated with flagging your card for these various countries, so it's better to round up in case a last minute trip takes you to some unexpected corner of Europe.

 - Set up online banking so you can monitor your balance at any time

-Keep an eye on them here.
-Throughout the course of a semester you can gain or lose sometimes 15% of your buying power!
-XE.com is my favorite resource, and they have a solid iPhone app to make it easy to estimate everything from flights to the cost of dinner.
+Throughout the course of a semester you can gain or lose even up to 15% of your buying power based on these changes in the market!
+XE.com is our favorite resource, and they have a solid iPhone app to make it easy to estimate everything from flights to the cost of dinner.

 Each time you withdraw cash from any given ATM, do your best to maximize the amount withdrawn.
-You can often expect fees from both angles: the foreign bank and its ATM at your home bank for using a foreign ATM.
-Minimizing the number of times you have to go to an ATM will shrink the number of per-withdrawal fees you face.
+You can often expect fees from both angles: the foreign bank and your home bank for using a foreign ATM.
+Minimizing the number of times you have to go to an ATM will shrink the number of withdrawal fees you face.
 Of course, don't carry all that cash with you all the time.
 Do your best to only carry as much as you'll need that day in case you get pickpocketed.
-Also check with your home bank to see how many free ATM withdrawls you are allotted before you go, and try to stay within this number!
+Also check with your home bank to see how many free ATM withdrawls you are allotted each month, and try to stay within this number!

 While you're in foreign-currency countries, it's always better to opt for being charged in the local currency when you swipe your card.
-Over the last couple years, services have popped up that let you choose whether to be billed in USD or the local currency.
+Over the last couple of years, services have popped up that let you choose whether to be billed in USD or the local currency.
 What they don't tell you is that these rates are much worse than your home bank will give you.
 Something to keep in mind!
 To avoid currency conversion fees from your credit card company, choose one like Capital One which does not charge the fee.
-More information on Capital One here.

 Setting up Euro-Denominated Accounts